 Just like fashion, food, and music, travel destinations follow clear trends.
 One year, all of your friends are flying to Iceland for the weekend.
 The next, Disney Springs is the place to be in Florida.
-And every January you see those trends repeated in “Where to Go This Year” listicles across the internet (shortly followed by a flood of pics on your Instagram feed).
+And every January, you see those trends repeated in “Where to Go This Year” listicles across the internet (shortly followed by a flood of pictures on your Instagram feed).

 As travel editors, it would be easy for us to follow suit and recommend only trending destinations.
 But we decided to take a step beyond your classic list and analyze why a vacation is great for distinct types of travelers.

 To do so, we combed through the results of our first-ever Editors’ Choice Awards—a massive analysis of 60,000 hotels, restaurants, and attractions around the world—to identify the best spots for every type of vacation.